Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 You can see large colonies of flamingos most of the year from Cabanas de Tavira to Faro, where you can walk the Ludo trail that’s particularly popular among birdwatchers.

-If you want to learn more about these beautiful creatures and their natural behavior, make sure to book a guided tour.
+If you want to learn more about these beautiful creatures and their natural behavior, make sure to book a guided boat tour.
 The natural park is easily one of the top reasons to visit Tavira.

 Tavira Castle and gardens